 Instructional Leadership, EdD—Nurse Educator

-The UA College of Education and the Capstone College of Nursing have combined to offer a Doctor of Education in instructional leadership with a concentration in nurse educator.
+The UA College of Education and the Capstone College of Nursing have combined to offer a Doctor of Education in instructional leadership with a concentration in nurse education.
 This low-residency program is designed to prepare future faculty with the teaching and research skills necessary for positions in community colleges, four-year colleges, and universities.

-Working within annual cohorts and employing distance-based instruction, coursework requirements and the dissertation study are typically completed in 4 and one-half years.
+Working within annual cohorts and employing distance-based instruction, students typically complete coursework requirements and the dissertation study in 5 years.

 The curriculum supports the competencies for nurse educators specified by the National League for Nursing (NLN) and the Southern Regional Education Board Council on Collegiate Education in Nursing (SCCEN).

 Prospective students must meet the criteria for admission to The University of Alabama Graduate School and the Colleges of Nursing and Education.

 - an undergraduate GPA of 3.0 on a 4.0 scale, a 3.0 average for the last 60 semester hours in a degree program, or a 3.0 or higher in a completed graduate degree program